Actionable Entities Recognition Benchmark for Interactive Fiction: Data

 \section{Data}

 Interactive Fiction games are text-based simulators where a player uses text commands to change the environment and navigate through the story.
-Such games represent a unique intersection of natural language processing and sequential decision making, which makes them extremely valuable in a machine learning context and draws the attention of various researchers.
-For example, in \cite{ryan2016expressionist} the authors develop "expressionist", an authoring tool for in-game text generation and \cite{ammanabrolu2020bringing} generate interactive text-based worlds.
+Such games represent a unique intersection of natural language processing and sequential decision making, making them extremely valuable in a machine learning context and drawing various researchers' attention.
+For example, \citet{narasimhan2015language} show that one could learn control policies for text-based games with reinforcement learning methods. \citet{cote2018textworld} presents TextWorld, a sandbox learning environment for the training and evaluation of reinforcement learning agents on text-based games. \citet{hausknecht2020interactive} introduce Jericho, a learning environment for human-made interactive fiction games alongside possible benchmarks for language-based autonomous agents. \citet{nelson2006declarative,martin2018dungeons,jain2020algorithmic} and many other authors develop various designs of reinforcement learning agents for interactive fiction that play with various types of feedback and demonstrate various levels of generalization.

-Navigating through interactive fiction the agent must often detect affordances: the set of behaviors enabled by a situation.
-Affordance detection is particularly helpful in domains with large action spaces, allowing the agent to prune its search space by avoiding futile behaviors. \cite{fulda2017can} present such an affordance detection mechanism and \cite{haroush2018learning} develop the action-elimination architecture that solves quests in the text-based game of Zork, significantly outperforming the baseline agents.
+Large action spaces impede an agent's learning ability, especially when many actions are redundant or irrelevant.
+This is especially prevalent in interactive fiction that combines natural language understanding with sequential decision-making.
+Navigating through interactive fiction, the agent must often detect affordances: the set of behaviors enabled by a situation.
+Affordance detection benefits domains with large action spaces, allowing the agent to prune its search space by avoiding futile behaviors. \cite{fulda2017can} present such an affordance detection mechanism, and \cite{haroush2018learning} develop the action-elimination architecture that solves quests in the text-based game of Zork, significantly outperforming the baseline agents.

-In some sense, Chekhov's gun recognition could be linked to affordance detection mentioned above, yet we argue that CGR is an isolated natural language processing (NLP) task due to its relevance to the structure of the narrative.
-We believe that further research of CGR as a stand-alone NLP task could shed light on fundamental properties of narrative generation, systematic principles of human attention, and structural conditions that these principles impose on story formation.
-Further in this paper, we illustrate CGR applicability to NLP tasks outside of the scope of interactive fiction, however, interactive text games are perfect playgrounds to test and benchmark CGR algorithms.
+In some sense, Actionable Entities recognition could be linked to affordance detection mentioned above, yet AER is an isolated natural language processing (NLP) task due to its relevance to the structure of the narrative.
+Further research of AER as a stand-alone NLP task could shed light on fundamental properties of narrative generation, systematic principles of human attention, and structural conditions that these principles impose on story formation.
+Further in this paper, we illustrate AER applicability to NLP tasks outside the scope of interactive fiction.
+However, interactive text games are perfect playgrounds to test and benchmark AER algorithms.